TeachBooks/mirror_mude_book/book/fvm/intro.md

 + \mathbf{f}
 $$

-However, depending on the conservation laws that are applied, transport of a quantity of interest $\phi$ is dependent on the velocity field of a fluid.
-In this case, _both_ quantities may be included in the formulation.
-For example, a contaminant with concentration that is a function of space and time, $C(\mathbf{x},t)$, may be transported by a fluid with velocty $\mathbf{u}(\mathbf{x},t)$.
+However, depending on the conservation laws that are applied, transport of a quantity of interest $\phi$ is dependent on the velocity field of a fluid in different ways.
+In this case, _both_ quantities should be included in the formulation.
+For example, consider a contaminant with concentration that is a function of space and time, $C(\mathbf{x},t)$, transported by a fluid with velocity $\mathbf{u}(\mathbf{x},t)$.
 When governed by advection-diffusion processes (with diffusion coefficient $D$), the conservation euqation becomes:

 $$
 \frac{\partial C}{\partial t}